 - Your employer (who has offered you a job) must have a Tier 2 sponsor licence and provide you with a ‘certificate of sponsorship’

 - Your salary will normally need to be at least £30,000 per year or the ‘appropriate rate’ for the job – whichever is higher.
 You can check the appropriate rate for the job here.
+There is generally a lower salary requirement for those considered to be new entrants and switching from Tier 4.

-- Bank statements showing you’ve held at least £945 in funds for a 90 day period
+- Bank statements showing you’ve held at least £945 in funds for a 90-day period

 - Your job must have a particular skill level

 You can find out more about the Tier 2 minimum requirements, fees and the application process on the Home Office website; we also recommend that you read the Tier 2 (General) Policy Guidance in full before submitting any application.
+In addition, UKCISA have published a comprehensive and helpful guide to working after your studies.

 IMPORTANT: We are only able to provide students with basic advice on this visa category.
 If you would like more specialist advice, we recommend you discuss your application with an authorised Immigration Adviser before submission.